gazertheamazer/beautiful-jekyll/_posts/2018-06-08-ARCLENGTH.md

 Let's take a look at the trajectory of the ball.
 (insert image!)
-Do we want to compute how far the ball is _from us when it lands_ (the **displacement**) or how far the ball travelled _along it's total flight path_ (the **distance**).
+Do we want to compute how far the ball is _from us when it lands_ (the **displacement**) or how far the ball travelled _along its total flight path_ (the **distance**).
 The (horizontal) displacement of the ball is referred to as the _range_ (like the range of an artillery shell) and can be computed quite easily using any of the projectile-motion equations.

 The total distance of the flight path is (slightly) less trivial.
-The distance is how many meters did travelled along it's entire path: ie. the number of steps on the ball's FitBit, or the number of meters shown on its odometer.
+The distance is how many meters did travelled along its entire path: ie. the number of steps on the ball's FitBit, or the number of meters shown on its odometer.

 {: .box-note}
 The total distance travelled along the parabola is called the **arc length** of $y = f(x)$.